cloudify-cosmo/cloudify-diamond-snmp-extension/README.md

 To use a separate node you will need a Compute node with Diamond as a monitoring agent.
 In our example, it is the ProxyServer.
 Next, create a ProxyNode contained in ProxyServer.
-It should be of the SNMPProxy type.
-Finally, add relationships as described in [_SNMPProxy and SNMPManagerProxy_](README.md#snmpproxy-and-snmpmanagerproxy).
+It should be of the snmp_proxy type.
+Finally, add relationships as described in [_snmp_proxy and snmp_manager_proxy_](README.md#snmpproxy-and-snmpmanagerproxy).

 Used scripts
 ------------